szym10on/owning-a-server/README.md

 - (max players * 100) + ((plugins + scripts) * 50) + (world size in GB * 50) = RAM in MBs<br>

 You should always round up.
 If your are looking for a server with 20 players, 50 scripts and a world size of 30GB you will do: (20 * 100) + (50 * 50) + (30 * 50) = 6000MB, 6000MB = ~6GB of RAM so you should buy 8GB RAM if you are looking to be safe.

+3. Last but not least is our memory disk:

+- When you are looking for your Minecraft server memory disk you should always look for a fast write and read disk.
+If you can afford M.2 disk you should look for one but any other SATA SSD disk should work fine.
+Always check the storage size and don't let your files override more than 75% of the size because it can cause lags and falsly saved files.

+4. In addition:

+- You can buy yourself a power supply that consume little electricity and a good case that circulatates for better temperatures.

+- The cost of running your server 24/7 depends from your power supply, usage and electricity costs in your area.
+On avarage my server cost me about $5 per month.